edikgat/welcome_groups/README.md

 - Tests Coverage 98% by [SimpleCov](https://github.com/colszowka/simplecov), including specs for browser requests, representers, background jobs, models, channels specs, policies and forms
 - Code Inspected by [RuboCop](https://github.com/rubocop-hq/rubocop), no offenses detected.
 Styles Unified by the creating `rubocop.yml` and fixing all related styles issues
 - Code Inspected for security vulnerabilities by [Brakeman](https://github.com/presidentbeef/brakeman), no warnings found
+- `eslint` configured for inspecting js part.
+JS part was inspected by the `eslint` && `eslint-plugin-react`

 ## Requirements
 - Ruby = 2.7.2